alextibor/studyProjects/Security+/Sec+ StudyGuide/Review Questions/QuestionsChap8.md

 D. Something you set

 13- Melissa is planning on implementing biometric authenticationon her network.
 Which of the following should be a goal for any biometric solution she selects?

 A. High FRR, low FAR

 B. High FAR, low FRR

 C. Low CER

 D. High CER

-14. What type of attack does an account lockout policy help to prevent?
+14- What type of attack does an account lockout policy help to prevent?

 A. Stolen password

 B. Race conditions

 C. Buffer overflows

 D. Brute force

-15. Password complexity, password history, and password reuse are all examples of what?
+15- Password complexity, password history, and password reuse are all examples of what?

 A. Account auditsB.
 Account policies

 C. Access policies

 D. Credential attributes

-16. Scott wants to allow users to bring their own credentials to his website so that they can log in using a Google or Microsoft account without giving him their passwords.
+16- Scott wants to allow users to bring their own credentials to his website so that they can log in using a Google or Microsoft account without giving him their passwords.
 What protocol can he use that will allow those users to grant the website access to their information?

 A. Kerberos

 B. OAuth

 C. RADIUS

 D. OpenID

-17. Trevor is deploying the Google Authenticator mobile application for use in his organization.
+17- Trevor is deploying the Google Authenticator mobile application for use in his organization.
 What type of one-time password system does Google Authenticator use in its default mode?

 A. HMAC-based one-time passwords

 B. SMS-based one-time passwords

 C. Time-based one-time passwords

 D. Static codes

-18. Nina's organization uses SSH keys to provide secure access between systems.
+18- Nina's organization uses SSH keys to provide secure accessbetween systems.
 Which of the following is not a common security concern when using SSH keys?

 A. Inadvertent exposure of the private key

 B. Weak passwords/passphrases

 C. SSH key sprawl

 D. Weak encryption

-19. A person's name, age, location, or job title are all examples of what?
+19- A person's name, age, location, or job title are all examples of what?

 A. Biometric factors

 B. Identity factorsC.
 Attributes

 D. Account permissions

-20. What type of access control scheme best describes the Linux filesystem?
+20- What type of access control scheme best describes the Linux filesystem?

 A. MAC

 B. RBAC

 C. DAC

 D. ABAC